 Nova Scotia's Base Rate on U.S. dollar denominated commercial loans plus 0.875% to 1.750%.
 Undrawn amounts under the revolving facility are subject to a stand-by fee of 0.4219% to 0.6188% per annum, dependent on Pan American's leverage ratio.
-We drew down \$301 million under the Facility under LIBOR-based interest rates to fund, in part, the cash purchase price under the Arrangement and to repay, in full, and cancel Tahoe's second amended and restated revolving facility, under which \$125 million had been drawn.
+We drew down \$301 million under the Facility under LIBOR-based interest rates to fund, in part, the cash purchase price under the Tahoe Arrangement and to repay, in full, and cancel Tahoe's second amended and restated revolving facility, under which \$125 million had been drawn.
+During 2020, Pan American repaid \$275.0 million on its corporate credit facility, bringing the outstanding balance to zero as at December 31, 2020.

-Our financial position at December 31, 2019, and the operating cash flows that are expected over the next twelve months lead management to believe that our liquid assets are sufficient to satisfy our 2020 working capital requirements, fund currently planned capital expenditures (including both sustaining and project capital) for existing operations, and to discharge liabilities as they come due.
-We also remain well positioned to take advantage of further strategic opportunities as they become available.
+Our financial position at December 31, 2020, and the operating cash flows that are expected over the next twelve months lead management to believe that our liquid assets are sufficient to satisfy our 2021 working capital requirements, fund currently planned capital expenditures (including both sustaining and project capital) for existing operations, and to discharge liabilities as they come due.
+We also remain well positioned to take advantage of further strategic opportunities as they are identified and become available.